Liu Kun (Jin dynasty): Liu Qun

 Liu Kun's other son, Liu Qun, courtesy name Gongdu (公度), was described as cautious and good at passing judgement.
-Prior to his capture by Duan Mopei in 318, he followed his father and fought during his march to Jinyang in 307, helping him secure the provincial capital.
+Prior to his capture by Duan Mobo in 318, he followed his father and fought during his march to Jinyang in 307, helping him secure the provincial capital.
 After Qun was acclaimed as his father's successor, he remained with the Duan clan for roughly two decades, eventually becoming one of Duan Liao's Chief Clerks of the Left and Right.
 In 338, amidst the Later Zhao and Former Yan joint campaign on the Duan clan, Liu Qun together with Lu Chen and Cui Yue surrendered to the Zhao forces, and Shi Hu, now ruler of Zhao, appointed Liu Qun the Inspector of Qin province.
 In 349, Shi Hu's Han Chinese grandson, Shi Min took over the government and installed his uncle Shi Jian as a puppet emperor.
 Liu Qun appears to have supported Shi Min, as he was made Supervisor of the Left of the Masters of Writing by Min himself.
 Shi Min eventually formed the state of Ran Wei in 350, changing his name to Ran Min in the process, and Liu Qun became his Deputy Director.
 Liu was later killed by invading Former Yan forces in May 352.

 Poetry

 Although Liu Kun only has three surviving poems, he was famous for his works as a poet, his most known being the "Song of Fufeng (扶風歌)".
 The poem is written during Liu Kun's trip from Luoyang to Jinyang between 306 and 307 and centres around his reluctance in leaving the capital.
 The poem is unique for its time as it contains elements of poems from the Jian'an and early Cao Wei period.
-His other two poems are from two letters he exchanged with his wife's nephew, Lu Chen between 317 and 318.
+His other two poems are from two letters he exchanged with his wife's nephew, Lu Chen (Note: Lu Chen was also Lu Zhi's eldest son.) between 317 and 318.
 They are known as "Poem for Lu Chen (贈盧諶詩)" and "Response to Lu Chen (答盧諶詩)".
 His poems were compiled in a Liang Dynasty catalog as the "Liu Kun Ji (劉琨集)".

 Anecdotes

 "Rising at Cockcrow to Practice the Sword"

-During his time as Registrar in Si province in the 290s, Liu Kun befriended a colleague named Zu Ti, who would later become one of Western Jin's most famous general.
+During his time as Registrar in Si province in the 290s, Liu Kun befriended a colleague named Zu Ti, who would later become one of Western Jin's most famous generals.
 When they were sleeping in the same bed one night, they heard a rooster's crow at midnight.
 As this was a bad omen, Zu Ti kicked Liu Kun awake, telling him "This is no evil sound!"
 The two men got up and performed a sword dance.
 This event inspired the Chinese chengyu "rising at cockcrow to practice the sword (聞雞起舞; "wén jī qǐ wǔ")".